-Nearly everything about this option is the same as lines except that instead of drawing a bond as a line between two atoms, a cylinder is drawn instead.
-To be more specific, it draws an n-sided prism, where the number of sides is determined in the Graphics form by the "Bond Res" control and the radius is given by the value of "Bond Rad," in Angstroms.
+Nearly everything about this option is the same as 'Lines' [§ 5.1.1] except that instead of drawing a bond as a line between two atoms, a cylinder is drawn instead.
+To be more specific, it draws an n-sided prism, where the number of sides is determined in the Graphics form [§4.4.7] by the Bond Resolution control and the radius is given by the value of Bond Radius, in Angstroms.
 If the radius or number of sides gets too small, the bonds are drawn as lines.